upliftedl/IP-Geolocation-Finder/README.md

 Enter a public IP address (e.g., 8.8.8.8)

-Or leave it blank to fetch info about your own IP
+Or leave it blank to fetch geolocation data for your own IP

 🧪 Output Example
 yaml